April 16, 2020

 Keep this section of your sales playbook fresh and updated with relevant information that reps can use to keep selling.

-With all of those components in mind, it’s time to actually construct your sales playbook.
-Remember, this document is meant to act as a single source of knowledge for reps (new and old), as well as any employee who has a role in your selling process.
+With all of those components in mind, it’s time to construct your sales playbook.
+Remember, this document is meant to act as a single source of knowledge for reps (new and old) and any employee who has a role in your selling process.

 Whatever you think might be helpful to any of those groups, include it.
-If it gets a bit busy and overwhelming, use knowledge management software to not only efficiently document the sales playbook, but also to make it easy to navigate.
+If things get a bit busy and overwhelming, use knowledge management software to document the sales playbook efficiently and make it easy to navigate.

 The first step in creating a sales playbook is to gather any and all parties that should be involved in the process.
-Here is the typical lineup of people that are going to have valuable input.
+Here is the typical lineup of people who will have valuable input.

 Get input from sales leadership, as they will need to give the final stamp of approval on everything.
-Include top-performing reps in the conversation, as they most likely have plenty of successful selling methods that are going to be crucial to mention in your sales playbook.
+Include top-performing reps in the conversation, as they most likely have plenty of successful selling methods that are crucial to mention in your sales playbook.

 Product marketing team members are going to be your best bet for information on buyer personas and product messaging.

 Collaborate with your product marketing team to decide on messaging for each solution your business offers.
-Their insight on how to market your products mixed with the insight from sales will create a combination that customers won’t be able to resist.
+Their insight on how to market your products, combined with the insight from sales, will create a combination that customers won’t be able to resist.

 When putting your sales playbook together, you’ll need some input from subject matter experts within your business.